 Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 Your mom called three times last week because she couldn't remember if she took her medication.
-Your dad keeps missing doctor appointments because he forgot to write them down.
+Your dad keeps missing doctor appointments.
 Sound familiar?

 ⚡ Quick Answer — Our Top 3 Picks